 Like every major city, Toronto has no shortage of yummy eats.
 Make sure to eat your fill at these delicious restaurants before you head home!

 Featured by INSIDER Food, Menami serves Udon noodles with a delicious twist.
 Thick and doughy noodles are topped with creamy cheese sauce and shredded tex mex cheese before being baked to perfection.
 It’s the perfect mix of traditional udon and mac n’ cheese!

-The Dumpling House – Chinatown
+Chinatown’s The Dumpling House

 Soft serve in a churro cone?
 Enough said.
-Located around the corner from The Dumpling House, Panchos’ Bakery serves this Instagrammable mash-up treat.
+Right around the corner from The Dumpling House, Panchos’ Bakery serves this Instagrammable mash-up treat.
 Although probably enjoyed best in the summer, the juxtaposition of the freezing ice cream and the warm churro made the treat even more enjoyable.

 Chubby’s Jamaican Kitchen

 Not only does Chubby’s serve up delicious and authentic Jamaican cuisine, but their restaurant is an Instagram dream.
 The inside is covered in pink lights and plants and the whole restaurant smells like smoky pork and fried plantains.
 They also offer a full menu of fancy cocktails topped with edible flowers and whipped egg whites!

 Sometimes while traveling, a girl just needs a full brunch and a spicy bloody mary.
 Eggspectation is the perfect combination of American brunch with a Canadian twist.
 Now I’m convinced that the only thing that makes poutine better is a fried egg on top!